 While transit serves many Cook County residents, some parts of the county are not adequately served by transit.
 With great distances to transit lines or routes that do not directly connect residents to home or work, transit trips may be entirely lacking or become practically infeasible based on the time required to make multiple connections.
 To access job opportunities, many residents, particularly from historically excluded communities, have transit commutes in excess of 60 minutes.
 Long commute times may be compounded by long distances or service cutbacks, further exacerbating job accessibility in these areas.
-Disparities in transit access and utilization, especially for people with disabilities and residents of areas that are underserved by existing transit lines may significantly impact access to jobs, educational opportunities and services.
+Disparities in transit access and utilization may significantly impact access to jobs, educational opportunities and services.

-Finally, inadequate digital infrastructure via high-speed internet, or broadband, is a limitation for many residents, businesses and communities of Cook County, particularly for historically excluded communities.
+Finally, inadequate digital infrastructure via high-speed internet, or broadband, is a limitation for many residents, businesses and communities of Cook County.
 As noted in the 2023 Cook County Digital Equity Plan, half of survey respondents noted that their internet connectivity-characterized by slow speeds, unreliable connections or lack of bandwidth to support multiple users in a household-keeps them from doing what they want online, which may include working, attending school, accessing social services or socializing.
 Additionally, 27% of households do not have home wireline internet service, 11% rely on a cellular data plan to connect to the internet and 21% of households do not have a computer at all.
 Areas with the lowest rates of subscription to home internet services were on the South and West Sides of Chicago, as well as the south and west suburbs of Cook County.
 Lack of reliable internet access may compound challenges like unemployment and educational attainment.
 Additional investment in digital infrastructure will be required to ensure that access to the internet does not impede connections to work, play and livelihood of Cook County's residents, businesses and communities.